Wildlife photographer Enrique Aguirre makes a point of visiting Monterey Bay once a month to capture images of herons, seals and sea otters.

 Judging by the rust and seaweed adorning the camera, the otter probably wasn't getting much good footage.
 But Aguirre, who has photographed animals all over the world for more than a decade, said the otter aiming a camcorder was the "craziest" thing he's seen an animal do in the wild.

 The otter never resurfaced, leaving the photographers to speculate on the make and model of the animal's gear.
-Aguirre
+Aguirre suspects that the camera was dropped by a kayaking tourist and then picked up by the curious creature.

 "I know I can go down there another million times and I will never see another otter with a video camera," Aguirre said.
 "I think I have more chance of a penguin coming up to me and actually speaking English."